The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: Introduction

-As pointed out in \citet{dainotti2008,dainotti2010,dainotti2016,dainotti2017a,dainotti2017b}, to obtain a class of GRBs that can be well-standardized, we need to select a GRB sub-sample with well-defined properties from a morphological or physical point of view.
-Thus, we segregate each class in GRBs-SNe Ic, XRFs, X-ray Rich (XRR; an intermediate case between the LGRBs and XRFs), UL, SGRBs, SEE, IS GRBs, and LGRBs, all of which are defined as the total sample from which we remove all other classes. {\bf Regarding the connection between prompt and plateau emission, we annotate the peak prompt luminosity in 1 second, $L_{X, peak}$ vs. $T^{*}_{X, a}$ correlation.
-A theoretical interpretation of this correlation is within the standard fireball model and with the changing of the microphysical parameters \citep{2014MNRAS.445.2414V, 2014MNRAS.442.3495V}}.
+As pointed out in \citet{dainotti2008,dainotti2010,dainotti2016,dainotti2017b,dainotti2017a}, to obtain a class of GRBs that can be well-standardized, we need to select a GRB sub-sample with well-defined properties from a morphological or physical point of view.
+Thus, we segregate each class in GRBs-SNe Ic, XRFs, X-ray Rich (XRR; an intermediate case between the LGRBs and XRFs), ULGRBs, SGRBs, SEE, IS GRBs, and LGRBs.
+LGRBs are defined as the total sample from which we remove all other classes.
+Regarding the connection between prompt and plateau emission, we annotate the peak prompt luminosity in 1 second, $L_{X, peak}$ vs. $T^{*}_{X, a}$ correlation.
+A theoretical interpretation of this correlation is within the standard fireball model and with the changing of the microphysical parameters \citep{2014MNRAS.442.3495V,2014MNRAS.445.2414V}.
 An extension of the 2D L-T relation has been obtained by adding the peak prompt luminosity, $L_{X, peak}$ leading to the so-called Dainotti 3D relation \citep{dainotti2016,dainotti2017a,dainotti2020arXiv}.
-We enhance the previous definition of Gold GRBs from \cite{dainotti2016} with new criteria: identifying the plateaus with fewer gaps in the data points and with more minor fluctuations in the fluxes.
+We enhance the previous definition of Gold GRBs from \cite{dainotti2016} with new criteria: identifying the plateaus with fewer gaps in the data points and with less fluctuation in the fluxes.
 The criteria guarantee a tighter correlation involving the plateau emission to use it as a future cosmological tool and a theoretical model discriminator.

-In this work, we investigate (1) the 3D Dainotti relation in optical; (2) the 3D optical correlation as a discriminant between GRB classes; (3) the 2D optical correlation with our incremented sample size to determine {\bf if it can be a discriminant among classes}; and (4) if with a larger sample and with the correction for selection biases, whether the plateau is an achromatic feature between X-rays and optical.
+In this work, we investigate (1) the 3D Dainotti relation in the optical; (2) the 3D optical correlation as a discriminant between GRB classes; (3) the 2D optical correlation with our incremented sample size to determine if it can be a discriminant among classes; and (4) if with a larger sample and with the correction for selection biases, whether the plateau is an achromatic feature between X-rays and optical.
+All this analysis has been performed exploring three different types of fitting, to show that the reliability of the results is independent from the particular chosen fitting function.